 Figure 9: Publish Wizard

 For more information, see How to: Publish a ClickOnce Application using the Publish Wizard.

 Windows Installer deployment provides greater flexibility for deploying applications.
 Various editors, such as the Custom Actions Editor and the User Interface Editor, let you customize the Windows Installer to meet your deployment needs.
 To create a basic setup file, you use the File System Editor to specify which items are deployed.

 Figure 10: File System Editor

-You can access Help by pressing F1 in the IDE, as well as through the table of contents, index, and full-text search.
+You can access Help by pressing F1 in the IDE, as well as by clicking Visual Studio Documentation on the Help menu.
+The Help documentation appears in your web browser.
 You can use locally installed Help or use MSDN online and other online sources for Help.

 Figure 11: Help in Browser Window